fghazouani/LLM-Ontology-Population/README.md

 ---

 ## 🎯 Objectives
-1. Automate the transformation of raw textual data into RDF graphs aligned with **TetraOnto**.
+1. Automate the transformation of raw textual data into TTL graphs aligned with **TetraOnto**.
 2. Compare multiple fine-tuned LLMs on ontology population tasks.
 3. Develop a **reproducible pipeline** for training, inference, and evaluation.
 4. Evaluate the quality of extracted triples using both **automatic** and **LLM-based evaluation** methods.